-- a.
-Accuracy of the Phase 2 (2020) Estimate: The Assessment Team believes the OMFS Phase 2 (2020) cost estimates are appropriate for an approximately 10% design. - b.
+a.
+Accuracy of the Phase 2 (2020) Estimate: The Assessment Team believes the OMFS Phase 2 (2020) cost estimates are within an acceptable range for an approximately 10% design.

+- 1. Using a range of estimated costs rather than a single number. - 2.
+Escalation used from the ST3 (2016) estimate to the Phase 2 (2020) estimate. - b.
 ST3 (2016) to Phase 2 (2020) Main Cost Drivers: The ST3 (2016) cost estimates did not have a final location determined for the facility.
 There were three front runners.
 All three locations saw increases in cost from ST3 (2016) to Phase 2 (2020).
 For 334th and 336th the primary drivers in cost increases were increased structure heights, demolition, earthwork, drainage vaults replacing retention ponds, and landscaping allowance.
 For the Midway Landfill location, the major cost drivers were disposal of hazardous materials, refiguration of demolition and earthwork requirements, the use of drainage vaults instead of retention ponds, and additional piling cost. - c.
 Capture Phase 2 (2020) Elements: The Assessment Team believes all areas of the estimate are captured in the Phase 2 (2020) estimates.
 The team would recommend further investigation into ground conditions along the alignment as this appears to be the project's largest risk, particularly at Midway Landfill.
-Another risk is the building cost for Heavy Maintenance Facility. - d.
-Recommendations: The Assessment Team recommends that the ST design team address the findings of this report and revise the cost estimate, as necessary.
-While ranges will be explored in more detail during the methodology report, the design team should consider providing future revised estimates as a range of values for each project.
+Another risk is the building cost for Heavy Maintenance Facility.

-Bus Rapid Transit (BRT) - I-405, SR-522, and Bus Base North
+Bus Rapid Transit (BRT) - I-405 and SR-522